babaissarkar/ssplot/README.md

 # Other OSes.
 Steps are same, except that,

-1. You may have to set the `CLASSPATH` yourself if you are using an external script engine.
+1. You may have to set the `CLASSPATH` yourself.
 You can search the internet for how to do that for your OS.
-Make sure that the `CLASSPATH` contains the Apache Commons Math library (version 3) and `SSPlot.jar`.
-Not really needed as of version 1.5.
 2. Make sure you can access the `java` command from the JRE.
 You probably have to set another variable called `PATH`.
 The `java` command may be called something different in your OS.

 # Documentation
 A manual is available inside the `usr/share/doc/ssplot/manual` directory (or its link, the `doc` directory at the root) in pdf and odt formats.
 You can generate the pdf from the odt using LibreOffice Writer or any other tool you prefer.

 # Compilation
-You will require Java JDK and Apache Ant.
+You will require Java JDK and Apache Maven.
 You will also require Markdown if you want to generate a html version of this Readme.

 1. Clone this repository.
-2. `cd` into the cloned directory and run `ant`.
+2. `cd` into the cloned directory and run `mvn package`.
 It will build everything and put the generated jar file into the jar directory.
+3. Link the final jar file into the jar directory.
-3. You can run the generated `SSPlot.jar` file using the command `java -jar jar/SSPlot.jar` or just `./ssplot`
+3. You can run the generated `SSPlot.jar` file using the command `java -jar jar/SSPlot.jar` or simple `./ssplot`, if the link is correctly created.
+4. Generate the README.html using markdown : `markdown README.md > README.html`.

 # Using a external script engine for parsing math expressions